CHCMATT/SVRP-Mod-Bot/README.md

-# SVRP-Mod-Bot
+# SVRP Staff Bot
-A Discord bot for the Moderators of SVRP
+A Discord bot for the Staff team of SVRP